wp-plugins/app-store-assistant/readme.txt

 == Description ==

 The App Store Assistant Wordpress plugin displays a list of iOS Apps, Mac apps or iTunes content from an ATOM feed (http://iTunes.apple.com/rss) or the detail for iPhone/iPod Apps, Mac Apps, iPad Apps, Songs, Albums, Movies, Short Films, TV Episodes, or Seasons and Music Videos via the item's ID. optionally it will also converts the items's link to use your affiliate program.
 It now also allows items from Amazon.com to be displayed.
 Demo at http://TheiPhoneAppsList.com or http://TheMacAppsList.com

+When upgrading to a new versin of the plug-in, it is recomment that you rebuild the cache.
+There is an option in the Utilities tab that will do this for you.

 **Features**